-- The selected frame will be scanned as for Movie, and all files will be written according to the selected parameters. - Use JASC AnimationShop to assemble the individual files into a GIF animation. - Use GIF2SWF or other conversion program to create Flash animations.
+- Use JASC AnimationShop to assemble the individual files into a GIF animation. - Use GIF2SWF or other conversion program to create Flash animations.

-See Viewing Saved Graphic Files 27 for more information.
+See Viewing Saved Graphic Files 26 for more information.

-4.14 Converting from Version 4 to Version 5
+4.9 Converting from Version 4 to Version 5